xlwings/xlwings/docs/reports.rst

 This feature requires xlwings :guilabel:`PRO`.

+xlwings Reports is a solution for template-based Excel and PDF reporting.
+It allows business users without Python knowledge to create and maintain Excel templates without having to rely on a Python developer for every change: xlwings Reports separates the Python code (data acquisition) from the Excel template (layout/formatting).

+xlwings Reports supports all commonly required components:

+* **Text**: Format text via Markdown syntax.
+* **Tables**: Write pandas DataFrames to Excel cells and tables and format them dynamically based on the number of rows.
+* **Charts**: Use your favorite charting engine: Excel charts, Matplotlib, or Plotly.
+* **Images**: You can include both raster (e.g., png) or vector (e.g., svg) graphics, including dynamically generated ones, e.g., QR codes.
+* **Multi-column Layout**: Split your content up into a classic two column layout.
+* **PDF**: Generate PDF reports automatically.
+* **Languages**: Generate factsheets in various languages based on a single template.

 Quickstart
 ----------

-xlwings Reports is part of xlwings PRO and a solution for template-based Excel and PDF reporting.
-It allows business users without Python knowledge to create & maintain Excel templates without having to go back to a Python developer for every change: xlwings Reports separates the Python code (that gets and prepares all the data) from the Excel template (that defines which data goes where and how it should be formatted).
-See also the `xlwings Reports homepage <https://www.xlwings.org/reporting>`_.
-You can render one sheet at the time via :meth:`mysheet.render_template <xlwings.Sheet.render_template>` or use the higher-level convenience function :meth:`xw.create_report <xlwings.pro.reports.create_report>` which first copies the template workbook and then loops through all sheets.
+You can render one sheet via :meth:`mysheet.render_template <xlwings.Sheet.render_template>` or use the higher-level convenience function :meth:`xw.create_report <xlwings.pro.reports.create_report>` which first copies the template workbook and then loops through all sheets:

 Render Sheets
 *************